danmar/cppcheck/man/manual.md

 As you can see Cppcheck has instantiated `a<i+1>` until `a<101>` was reached and then it bails out.

-To limit template recursion you can;
+To limit template recursion you can:

 - add template specialisation
-- configure cppcheck (in the GUI project file dialog)
+- configure cppcheck, which can be done in the GUI project file dialog

 Example code with template specialisation: